 Wine, unlike shampoo and hair conditioner, is next-to-impossible to get out of clothes.
 It will also horribly stain your suitcase (not to mention you’ll have to pick up an embarrassingly drippy suitcase at airport baggage claim).
 Get yourself a pack of inexpensive Wine Skins to help prevent breakage and contain leaks if things do break.

 And what to do if you still can’t seem to find a way to get that bottle of wine back home?
 You’ll just have to sit, sip and enjoy it from the comfort of your foreign locale.

 4. If you’re not flying, pack your wine well

 If you’re traveling by train, car, bus or even boat, you might not be able to ship or check your wine.
 Or, you may be traveling with too many bottles to store it in your luggage.
 A case of wine weighs up to 40 pounds, so you’ll need a transportation solution that won’t break your back and can still keep your wine safe.

-Consider an insulated roller bag, available in both 6-bottle and 12-bottle trolleys.
-Both sizes have rubber wheels to absorb and minimize vibration, and the interior compartments dividers are padded and removable so you can also transport large wine bottles and food.
+Consider an insulated roller bag, available for 6 bottles.
+It has rubber wheels to absorb and minimize vibration, and the interior compartments dividers are padded and removable so you can also transport large wine bottles and food.

 About the author: Andy Hayes is a freelance travel and lifestyle expert based in sunny Portland, Oregon.
 When not enjoying the Rose City’s robust wine scene, he’s sharing his exploits on affordable luxury lifestyle site Plum Deluxe.